Reduce Your Risk

 Even drinking small amounts of alcohol increases your cancer risk.
 The more you drink, the greater the risk.

-Treatment can be more effetive when cancer is found early.
+In most cases, treatment can be more effective when cancer is found early.

 National screening programs are available in Australia to detect breast cancer, bowel cancer and cervical cancer.